SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 ## Testing
-Testing of this site can be found [here](testing.md) in a seperate file
+Testing of this site can be found [here](testing.md) in a seperate file.

+As part of my unit testing I created a [MoSCoW list of issues](MoSCoW _tasks_after_main_build.xlsx).
+This helps to give a clear indication of what `Must` be completed to make the site work correctly and what `Should` be done to give the site improved UI.
+The tasks desegnate as `Could` have that would improve UX but not essential to the site.
+Items that are designated `Would` like are items that would be great to have but only if everything else is completed and there is time before the project is submitted.
+My intention is to complete all the '`Must have` and `Should have` items before looking at the `Could have` and hopefully the `Would like` items.

 ## Bugs
 Bugs of this site can be found [here](bugs.md) in a seperate file